abergamax/webstats-chrome-extension/README.md

 - Visit chrome://extensions/
 - Toggle to "Developer Mode"
 - Select "Load Unpacked"
-- Navigate to the folder where have downloaded the extension
+- Navigate to the folder where have you downloaded the extension
-- Select the folder which contains the manifest file
+- To install select the folder which contains the manifest file